Arts and historical sites impacted financially by COVID-19

 “The palace is in trouble,” Akana said.
 “We really your help by buying a ticket and coming to visit us, by buying a membership, by making a donation or buying a ticket for someone else.”

-The cost of maintaining the historical site keeps mounting, Akana said the palace losses $7,700 a day.
+The cost of maintaining the historical site keeps mounting, Akana said the palace loses $7,700 a day.

 Museums have not seen foot traffic in more than three months.